Rewrite the Content for a Website Intro Section … And You Could Earn $200!

 Here’s a special pro tip for you …

-Go back to Google and search for forums related to pain.
-For instance, I searched “knee pain forum” and found some websites where people asked questions about specific pain.
+Go back to Google and search for forums related to landscaping.
+For instance, I searched “landscaping forum” and found several online forums that answer questions about trees, shrubs, ornamentals, hardscapes, etc.

 THAT’S where you get to know how it feels to be in your prospects’ shoes.

 Totally immerse yourself in those questions and different answers.
-Get a feel for the words (and even emotions) people use when talking about pain, their frustration, and how some have found help.
+Get a feel for the words (and even emotions) people use when talking about choosing the right plants, reducing water use in the garden, knowing how to choose a landscaper, and how some have found help.

 Do that and THEN you’ll be ready to start writing.